davawen/Dot-VM/README.md

 		; Pops two values from the stack and only execute the next instruction if they are equal

 	call [label]
-	; Jumps to a label and sets the '$$' label to the next instruction ; Call is functionally equivalent to 'jump', but it is used to invoke functions ; More is explained in the **Functions** header
+	; Jumps to a label and sets the 'ret' label to the next instruction ; Call is functionally equivalent to 'jump', but it is used to invoke functions ; More is explained in the **Functions** header

 		call func
 		push 10
-		; Jumps to label func, and set label $$ to the next instruction ; In this case, a push instruction
+		; Jumps to label func, and set label ret to the next instruction ; In this case, a push instruction
 	```
 -	Other : `print`, `syscall` and `nop`